ChuyuWang949/ChuyuWang949/README.md

 ## Hi I am Chuyu👋

 I'm Chuyu Wang, a fourth-year Biomedical engineering undergraduate at BUAA.
-I'm passionate about AI4Science, currently diving into deep learning for PDE and the inverse problems of Medical imaging.
+I'm passionate about AI4Science, currently diving into deep learning for PDE and inverse problems of Medical imaging.
 I was an algorithm engineer intern for ML at United image in 2023.
 And now I am a pre-master student at Q-Lab.

 About me
 - 🔭 I’m currently working on USTC